March 05, 2021 3 min read

 Aloe Vera gel is an all-natural and non-toxic product derived from the succulent plant species of the same name.
 Nicknamed the “Lily of the Desert” and “The Plant of Immortality,” for thousands of years the remarkable botanical has been known for its healing and other medicinal properties.
 Today we know Aloe Vera as a nutrient-dense plant that many consider a superfood.
 It is a source of antioxidants, folic acid, and is loaded with multiple vitamins, important minerals, 20 amino acids, and 7 key enzymes that help break down food and boost nutrient absorption.
 Research has shown Aloe's health benefits are numerous, from boosting the immune system to treating burns and aiding the digestive system.

 When taking or applying Aloe Vera gel as recommended, or products made from the gel, it is perfectly safe.
 Aloe is safe to consume orally and is listed in federal regulations as a natural substance to be used in foods and drinks.
 As with any product, natural or synthetic, the potential for adverse side effects from using Aloe Vera happens when not following recommended dosages or directions.
-There is also the rare occasion that an allergic reaction may occur.
+As with all substances, there are also rare occurrences where people have allergies to Aloe Vera and an allergic reaction may occur.
 Otherwise, studies have shown Aloe Vera gel safe to take or apply.

 The potential for adverse side effects lies in consuming the wrong part of the plant.
 Each Aloe Vera leaf contains two substances: